OpenDSA/OpenDSA/RST/en/PIFLA/PDA.rst

 Strings of the form :math:`a^nb^n` can likewise be recognized by pushing the initial a's onto the stack, and then popping them off as the b's are processed.
+Using a stack gives all of the capabilities of a counter, with a bit more flexibility.

 In the next few chapters we will study two types of machine with memory.